scipipe/scipipe/README.md

 		return "foo.txt"
 	}
 	f2b.OutPathFuncs["bar"] = func() string {
-		// Here, we instead re-use the file name of the task we depend
+		// Here, we instead re-use the file name of the process we depend
 		// on (which we get on the 'foo' inport), and just
 		// pad '.bar' at the end:
 		return f2b.GetInPath("foo") + ".bar"